 Q: Who is managing SafePlace and Safe Camp?

-A: SafePlace is managed by a Steering Committee in partnership with the board and staff of Unity Shelter.
-The Steering Committee is comprised of leaders from other faith communities, local nonprofits (including the Corvallis Sustainability Coalition’s Housing Action Team, Corvallis Housing First, Room at the Inn and the Men’s Shelter), and individuals with years of experience and education working within the systemic issues of housing.
+A: SafePlace is managed by Unity Shelter.
+A Steering Committee comprised of individuals with years of experience and education working within the systemic issues of housing guides the program.
 This team has valuable experience which helps guide day-to-day operations and also the path forward.

 Q: Are residents at Safe Camp and in the SafePlace microshelters required to pass a background check?

 A: Yes, and participants agree to abide by a code of conduct.

 Q: Is there a limit to the number of people who will be able to live at Safe Camp?

 A: Yes.
 No more than 21 people will be able to live at Safe Camp, divided between the microshelters on site and the area reserved for camp sites.

 A: A microshelter is a small and (somewhat) portable structure, about the size of a garden shed, that’s big enough to shelter and sleep an individual, or a couple.
 The microshelters have locking doors and are electrically heated.
 The county regulations allowing vehicles for the houseless to be parked in faith community parking lots define vehicles in such a way to include microshelters.

 Q: Are there indications that Safe Camp and SafePlace are having success in helping residents transition into more stable housing?